fluid-project/infusion-docs/src/documents/APIChangesFrom2_0To3_0.md

 #### Fluid Document

-`fluid.focus` and `fluid.blur` now return a ES6 promises resolved when the related DOM event fires.
-In Infusion 2.0, they would immediately return the node the event was bound to.
+`fluid.focus` and `fluid.blur` now return an ES6 promise resolved when the related DOM event fires.
+In Infusion 2.0, they would immediately return the node that the event was bound to.

 ### Preferences Framework